easonlin404/avl.github.io/team.md

 5. **Funding**

+We We are currently self-funded.
+If you're interested in partnering or investing, please contact us.

 ## Cadence

 We run our team according to the following rhythm:

 ### Agile Scrum / Day
 ### Sprint / Week
 ### KPIs & 1-on-1's / Month
 ### OKRs / Quarter
 ### Annual Plan / Year
 ### Strategy / 3 years
 ### Vision / 10 years
 ### Mission / 30 years
 ### Big Hairy Audacious Goal (BHAG)
 <!-- Our BHAG is to become the most popular X for Y in Z industry.
 For this to happen, we need to be best are making A much more B. -->